NetLogo/Props-Extension/README.md

 ## Building

-Use the NETLOGO environment variable to tell the Makefile which NetLogoLite.jar to compile against.
-For example:

-    NETLOGO=/Applications/NetLogo\\\ 5.0
-    make
+Run `sbt package`.
 If compilation succeeds, `props.jar` will be created.

 ## Using